MarkAustinGrow/Real_Marvin/codebase_documentation.md

 - `generateDailyWrapup()`: Generates a summary of the day's engagements
 - `getRules()`: Gets the current engagement rules
 - `updateRules(newRules: EngagementRule[])`: Updates the engagement rules
-- `generateClaudeResponse(prompt: string, characterData: any)`: Generates a response using Claude Sonnet primed with character data
+- `generateClaudeResponse(prompt: string, characterData: any, isQuestion: boolean)`: Generates a response using Claude Sonnet primed with character data
+- `isQuestion(text: string)`: Detects if a text contains a question
+- `isTweetProcessed(tweetId: string)`: Checks if a tweet has already been processed
+- `recordTweetProcessing(conversationDetails: any)`: Records a processed tweet in the conversations table
+- `updateLastCheckedAt(tweetId: string)`: Updates the last_checked_at timestamp for a conversation

 Recent improvements:
 - Added a new mention rule that always responds to mentions
 - Implemented Claude Sonnet for generating responses to mentions
 - Added character data priming from Supabase to inform Claude's responses
 - Removed hardcoded usernames to prevent spamming real users
+- Added question detection to provide direct answers before poetic responses
+- Implemented conversation tracking to prevent duplicate responses
+- Added self-mention loop prevention to avoid infinite reply chains
+- Enhanced response context with conversation history

 ### 7. GrokService
 The `GrokService` class integrates with the Grok API to generate humorous responses.